mongock/flamingock-project/README.md

 # Flamingock 🦩

-*Flamingock* is the evolution of Mongock, designed as a cloud-native solution for managing, tracking, versioning and auditing changes in systems that evolve alongside your application.
+**Flamingock** is the evolution of Mongock, designed as a cloud-native solution for managing versioning, and auditing changes in systems that evolve alongside your application.

-While Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all technologies, systems, and configurations.
-It ensures seamless deployment by managing configuration changes in dependent components and systems, with built-in auditing and rollback capabilities.
+Whilst Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all technologies, systems, and configurations, with built-in auditing and rollback capabilities.
+It ensures the application and its dependent components evolve together, managing configuration changes during the application startup to enable seamless integration and deployment.

-Flamingock also introduces flexible,  extensible and customizable ways to define change units, offering a broader approach to system evolution beyond traditional code-based methods.
+Flamingock also introduces new mechanisms for defining changes in an extensible and customizable manner, beyond traditional code-based methods.

-> While primarily focused on cloud-based solutions, Flamingock also supports users’ own infrastructure with local drivers for main databases like MongoDB, DynamoDB, and Couchbase
+> Additionally, Flamingock offers multiple infrastructure setups for providing flexibility to users, as it introduces a Cloud offering whilst still retaining existing supported databases such as MongoDB, DynamoDB, or Couchbase.

 ---